yugr/mgt-notes/QUIT.md

 Things to check when employee quits:
+  * collect status on unfinished tasks and reassign them
-  * which PRs need to be completed/delegated
+  * check which PRs need to be completed/delegated/closed
   * update documentation/wiki
   * return hardware
   * collect feedback